wp-plugins/formidable/readme.txt

 * PRO: Allow updated-at, created-at, updated-by to by used in conditional statements
 * PRO: Added update message and button to global default messages
 * PRO: Added progress bar to csv import
-* PRO: Added frm_csv_line_break filter for changing line breaks in csv export
+* PRO: Added hook: frm_csv_line_break filter for changing line breaks in csv export
 * PRO: Change the updated_at and updated_by values when a field is changed with the edit field link
 * PRO: Fixed adding new conditional logic to newly added notifications
 * PRO: Allow "GROUP BY" addition to form in frm_where_filter by rearranging SQL